 - $5k CryptoFund

 Once you know that, how do you go about selecting the traders to follow who match your criteria?

-Here are some tips and things we look at when selecting the Professional Investors/Traders we copy:
+Here are some tips and things we look at when selecting the Popular Investors/Traders we copy:

 - Most people will still want to start with looking at the “most copied traders”.
 To get this view, select “People” at the top, then select any of the “most popular searches”, then “clear all” to remove the filters.
 You should now see all the eToro traders ranked by most “Copiers”

 … but … since eToro’s introduction of new stats in February 2015 you can actually also rank the traders as well by AUM (i.e. amount of money invested in them).
 This is probably a more relevant and immediate indicator of popularity since it reflects how much people trust the trader with their own money.
 Also if a trader loses 90% then they may still have all the copiers on board who didn’t set a stop loss.
 However, in terms of AUM they would see an imediate decrease since the money following them would be decreased due to the losses as well.